vps00003/AirportDelayFinder/README.md

 # **DELAYFINDER**
-### PLEASE SEE BELOW TO FIND LINKS TO README DOCUMENTATION FOR ASSIGNMENTS 4 and 5 RESPECTIVELY
+### IMPORTANT NOTES: PLEASE SEE BELOW TO FIND LINKS TO README DOCUMENTATION FOR ASSIGNMENTS 4 (Design Vision for pages and API documentation)  and 5 (Who worked on what Razor Pages and general non-dynamic pages of the website) RESPECTIVELY.
+THE LINK TO THE REPOSITORY WITH DATA FROM ASSIGNMENT 3 IS ALSO BELOW.
 ## App Overview
 This application is designed to be a collaborative travel information platform.
 Our vision was to create a platform where users can enter their own ratings on the delay performance of specific airlines, airports, and flight routes; therefore, allowing other users to view this information and make informed decisions.
 Our intial prototype of the platform incorporates several created APIs in order to allow for the collaborative user-entry features of the platform.